 That’s why we passed out trick-or-treat tracts along with over a thousand full-sized candy bars this year.
 As you can see in the pictures, costumed kids came by in droves to claim their candy.

-Since we’re currently in the process of moving, we decided to station a parent with candy at both residences.
-Doug took the new house and I stayed at the old one.
-Double-teaming it that way allowed us to meet our new neighbors without disappointing the old ones.
+Since we’re currently in the process of moving, we stationed a parent with candy at both residences.
+Doug took the new house.
+I stayed at the old one.
+By double-teaming it this way, we were able to meet our new neighbors without disappointing the old ones.

-The traffic wasn’t quite as heavy at the new address as it was here on the main drag, so he only handed out candy to a couple hundred trick-or-treaters before driving back over to help distribute Snickers, Crunch, and Hershey bars to the hordes of super-heroes and Disney princesses lined up in our old driveway.
+The traffic wasn’t quite as heavy at the new address as it has always been here on the main drag.
+So Doug only handed out candy to a couple hundred trick-or-treaters before driving back over to help distribute Snickers, Crunch, and Hershey bars to the hordes of super-heroes and Disney princesses lined up in our old driveway.

-Now that Halloween is behind us, my adult daughter called home tonight to find out what the family’s Thanksgiving plans are this year.
-To be honest, I’m so distracted with our move that I haven’t really thought that far ahead.
+With Halloween behind us, my adult daughter called home tonight to ask what the family’s Thanksgiving plans are this year.
+To be honest, I’ve been so distracted with our move that I’ve not really thought that far ahead.

-However, I did make a couple of Thanksgiving printables earlier this year to share with you — and I thought I’d better do it now, before I get busy and forget.
+I did, however, make a couple of Thanksgiving printables earlier this year to share with you.
+So I’m thinking I’d better do that now, before I get busy and forget.

-Of course, anytime is a great time to count your blessings, but it seems especially appropriate to do so in the month of November.
-See how fast you can think of a different blessing for every letter of the alphabet.
+Of course, anytime is a great time to count your blessings.
+But it seems especially appropriate to do so in the month of November.
+This game challenges you to think of a different blessing for every letter of the alphabet.
 Can you do it?
 How quickly?

 You may not hear from me as regularly as usual this month.
 My goal is to be completely moved into our new home by Thanksgiving.
 Doing so will entail a lot of hard work.
-But our entire family will count it a huge blessing if we can manage to pull that off!
+But our entire family will count it a huge blessing if we can pull it off!